PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 ## **2.1 Replace API layer from self-service Fineract to Open Banking**
 - Replacing the API layer from self-service Fineract API to Open Banking API can provide significant benefits to financial institutions, including increased security, access to more financial data, improved customer experience, enhanced innovation, and compliance with regulatory requirements such as PSD2 and GDPR
 - I had gone through the [Open Banking App](https://github.com/openMF/open-banking-app) and found another project by the name of <font color="#dd4124">common</font> that was imported in this project.
-It contains <font color="#dd4124">Api.kt</font> file that has all the functions and constants related to network data sources for the Mifos Open Banking project.
+It contains an <font color="#dd4124">Api.kt</font> file that has all the functions and constants related to network data sources for the Mifos Open Banking project.
 That file can be found [here](https://gist.github.com/PratyushSingh07/77a75b023a99140474b04f6c373dcbaf)
-- Using the functions defined in the above file, I can work my around the **Client APi** and the **Transaction API**. <font color="#dd4124">ClientApi</font> would provide a simple interface for making requests to the banking API, handling errors, and returning the parsed response data and the role of <font color="#dd4124">TransactionApi</font> would be providing methods for creating, fetching, and managing transactions.
+- Using the functions defined in the above file, I can work my way around the **Client APi** and the **Transaction API**. <font color="#dd4124">ClientApi</font> would provide a simple interface for making requests to the banking API, handling errors, and returning the parsed response data and the role of <font color="#dd4124">TransactionApi</font> would be providing methods for creating, fetching, and managing transactions.
 These two files can be found [here](https://gist.github.com/PratyushSingh07/71abfa10753be5c908ac38304adfb367)
 - I will also import <font color="#dd4124">common</font> in the mifos mobile project and use the <font color="#dd4124">App</font> object to use the functionalities of the imported project in the mifos mobile project.The App object can be found [here](https://gist.github.com/PratyushSingh07/937c3bc54f633f65a5be2d3bce33aabf)

 ## **2.2 Integration with Mojaloop via payment hub**
 - The Mifos Payment Hub can be used to connect to Mojaloop (payments switch) for inbound and outbound transactions by implementing Mojaloop API and mapping them to the Fineract API
 - To my understanding we will Install Mifos's Payment Hub on a server or cloud platform & then configure the Payment Hub to use the Mojaloop API as the payment gateway.
 We can then integrate the payment hub with our mobile using the available APIs that can be found [here](https://mifos.gitbook.io/docs/payment-hub-ee/overview/payment-hub-apis)
-- We can create a <font color="#dd4124">Fineract API manager</font> that can be used to create and manage instances of different Fineract API services and would hold constants for different API service URLs and creates a Retrofit instance to communicate with the API.
+- We can create a <font color="#dd4124">Fineract API manager</font> that can be used to create and manage instances of different Fineract API services and would hold constants for different API service URLs and create a Retrofit instance to communicate with the API.
 Mobile wallet currently has this feature and the file would look something like [this](https://gist.github.com/PratyushSingh07/5aaeaba5f3fbe3db6ffc41a38ad64c3a)
-- To facilitate transaciton when initiating a payment, the client can create a new instance of the **Transaction class**, providing the necessary information such as the transacting entities and the amount to be transferred.
+- To facilitate transaction when initiating a payment, the client can create a new instance of the **Transaction class**, providing the necessary information such as the transacting entities and the amount to be transferred.
 This Transaction object can then be serialized and sent to the server to initiate the payment.Once the payment has been initiated, the server will respond with a **TransactionResponse object**, which contains details about the transaction such as the completed timestamp and transfer state.
 - The client can then use the **TransactionInfo class** to query the server for additional information about the transaction, such as its status or any errors that may have occurred.Finally, **TransactingEntity class** is used to represent the parties involved in the payment transaction, such as the payee and payer.
 These objects can be created and attached to the Transaction object to provide the necessary information for the payment
-- Besides the above mentioned entites a few more entites such as *Amount* , *Identifier*, *IdentifierType*, *PartyIdentifiers* and *RegistrationEntity* will need to be implemented
+- Besides the above mentioned entities  a few more entities  such as *Amount* , *Identifier*, *IdentifierType*, *PartyIdentifiers* and *RegistrationEntity* will need to be implemented
 - When a transaction is initiated, the parties involved will be identified using their **Identifier entity**, which is then added to the **PartyIdentifiers entity**.
-The initiating party's details will then added to the **Registration Entity**.
+The initiating party's details will then be added to the **Registration Entity**.
 Finally, the **Amount** entity will represent the amount of money being transferred
 - I have taken this [PR](https://github.com/openMF/mobile-wallet/pull/1009) as reference and the same can be used to implement this feature into the app
 - For testing purposes,the integration can be tested in a sandbox environment to ensure it is working as expected